markdicksonjr/nibbler/user/README.md

 # Nibbler User

 Provides a basic user model, and some means to persist and query it.
+No API endpoints are added by this extension

 ## Utilities